These Kitchen Hacks Will Make You Enjoy Cooking Again

 This tiny kitchen tool isn't just for cutting hard-boiled eggs.
 Try slicing strawberries, kiwis, mushrooms, and more into even thickness in one fell swoop (and minus the finger-slicing risk of a mandoline).

-Don’t dump the rest of that Pinot or allow it to oxidize in the fridge for weeks on end.
-Pour leftovers from wine night into an ice cube tray, top with plastic wrap to keep ice crystals at bay, and freeze.
-Tomorrow, you’ll have one-ounce portions that you can pop out and add to sauces, soups, risottos, and stews for nearly-instant depth of flavor.
+Don't dump the rest of that Pinot or allow it to oxidize in the fridge for weeks on end.
+Pour leftover wine into an ice cube tray, top with plastic wrap to keep ice crystals at bay, and freeze.
+Tomorrow, you'll have one-ounce portions that you can pop out and add to sauces, soups, risottos, and stews for nearly-instant depth of flavor.